ANIMAL AND PLANT HEALTH INSPECTION SERVICE (APHIS)

 Docket ID: APHIS-2011-0003, Animal Welfare; Retail Pet Stores and Licensing Exemptions Final Rule

 September 18, 2013 the final rule was published in the federal register.
 The rule goes into effect November 18, 2013.
-Animal Care Will Host Webinars to Discuss the Retail Pet Store Rule.
-USDA Animal Care will host a series of Retail Pet Store Rule webinars in November and December.
-You can sign up to participate in any or all of these webinars to talk directly to APHIS staff about how this rule may or may not affect your business.
-REGISTRATION INFO HERE
+Animal Care Hosted Webinars to Discuss the Retail Pet Store Rule which are

-Webinar slides (without audio) from November 7 and 14 are now posted at the APHIS website.
-Transcriptions of these webinars are being posted on this page under the heading FILES AND RESOURCES ON NEW APHIS RULE.
+posted (without audio) at the APHIS website.
+Transcriptions of these webinars are posted on this page under the heading FILES AND RESOURCES ON NEW APHIS RULE.

 The FINAL RULE is 91 pages long and is posted at the APHIS website.
 CLICK HERE TO ACCESS THE FILE